antoniogarrote/clj-s4/README.md

 ### Defining events

 You can define a event object that can be received by processing elements using the *def-s4-message* macro.
 The macro works in a similar way to the *deftype* macro, generating a new class with the specified name and fields, but it will also generate standard getter and setter methods so the message object can be easilly wired using Spring.
+*def-s4-message* also deals with some serialization issues involving the use of Clojure data types and the Kryo serialization library used in S4 by default.
 Messages can be built from Clojure maps and transformed back into maps using the *msg-to-map* function:

      ;; Generates a cljs4.tests.Msg class with fields 'foo' with type int